 6.29 Loop Control Variables [TEX]

+6.29.1 Applicability to language

 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK, which defines a for … loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

-6.30 Off-by-one Error [XZH]Spark does not use sentinel values to terminate arrays.
-There is no need to account for the storage of a sentinel value, therefore this particular vulnerability concern does not apply to Spark.
+For “while” loops and “repeat … until” loops, loop control logic is defined by the programmer who bears complete responsibility for correctly updating loop control conditions on every path within the loop body.
+SPARK assertions, loop invrince expressions, and static analysis can be used to prove that only correct and safe operations happen in the loop construct.

+EXAMPLE:

+6.27.2 Guidance to language users

+???

+6.30 Off-by-one Error [XZH]

 6.30.1 Applicability to language

+The vulnerability as documented in ISO/IEC TR 24772-1 applies to SPARK since SPARK permits the use of cardinal numbers for indexing arrays and loops.
+SPARK does, however, provide alternative syntax which, if used, dramatically reduce the occurrence of such errors.

 Confusion between the need for < and <= or > and >= in a test.

 A SPARK for loop does not require the programmer to specify a conditional test for loop termination.
 Instead, the starting and ending value of the loop can be specified (in terms of using a subrange expression to define the object being iterated over or using ‘First and ‘Last to eliminate this source of off-by-one errors.
-There are also special for loop structures that iterate through an entire array or container.
+SPARK also provides special for loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.

 A while loop, however, lets the programmer specify the loop termination expression, which could be susceptible to an off-by-one error.
 Any off-by-one error that gives rise to the potential for a buffer-overflow, range violation, or any other construct that could give rise to a predefined exception, will be detected by static analysis in SPARK